Getsemani, Cartagena: Local gives away all its best secrets [2023]

 The nightclub vibe in Getsemani is not very different from the bars; everything is generally laid-back and relaxed here.

-Seven 7 Times – open Wed-Sat from 6pm-2am
+Seven 7 Times – Trendy

 You will also pay a 50,000 COP cover charge to get in here.

-This is the nightclub in Getsemaní that most resemble a traditional nightclub experience, meaning it’s more oriented toward bottle service.
+This is the nightclub in Getsemaní that most resembles a traditional nightclub experience, meaning it’s more oriented toward bottle service.
 For that reason, you can go here alone, but it’s probably better to hit this spot with a group and get a bottle.
 If you do this, this place is actually very reasonably priced.

 Taboo is also the No. 1 destination for Cartagena’s party buses, so it can get jam-packed here.